$5,000 to Go!

 Wire Sculpture by Augie Nkele

 Photo by Corey Alston, Basket by Allen Green, West African market fan

-Phase 2: Kumbaya Café is the heartbeat for Kumbaya on the Shore as it will drive the traffic for the entire venue and programming - Kumbaya Cafe opened in August 2019 in the tradition of neighborhood corner eateries serving a brunch buffet, and sandwiches, salads, soups and soft beverages.
+Phase 2: The heartbeat for Kumbaya on the Shore - as it will drive the traffic for the entire venue and programming - Kumbaya Cafe opened in August 2019 in the tradition of neighborhood corner coffee shop serving pastries, snacks, sandwiches, salads, soups and soft beverages.
 Once the kitchen is fully installed, Kumbaya Cafe will serve a daily brunch of healthy food choices.

-Like its predecessor Deuteronomy 8:3 Café, it will also program movie nights and live performances of music and spoken word, special events, and quarterly book and film discussion series in partnership with the National Institute for Restorative Justice.
+Like its predecessor Deuteronomy 8:3 Café also programs movie nights and live performances of music and spoken word, special events, and quarterly book and film discussion series in partnership with the National Institute for Restorative Justice.

 Additionally, Kumbaya Cafe will host the “Rogers & Woolridge Saturday Auction, Sales and Salon,” a live, commissioned auction of select estate sales of household furnishings, goods and art; and a monthly Thursday night “Cultural Cuisine and Conversations” featuring guests with African, Asian and European diasporic heritages from around the globe.

 While pursuing traditional funding options, $10,000 is immediately needed to complete work in the kitchen and food service area in order to open the Café.